 The Shabbona-Lee-Rollo Historical Museum had its beginning several years ago when a small group of people interested in local history and preserving the area’s past, began meeting regularly.
 The idea was to encompass the old school district #425, which included the towns of Shabbona, Shabbona Grove, Lee, Rollo and the surrounding area.
 Since this area included DeKalb County and parts of Lee and LaSalle Counties, the collection of historical information spans a large area.

-The museum opened its doors to the public in September, 1992 and is located in the old bank building on Comanche Street in Shabbona, Illinois.
+In September, 1992 the museum opened its doors in the old bank building at 119 W. Comanche Street in Shabbona, Illinois.
 Our growing collection of records include obituaries, cemetery books, marriage information, census records, (microfilm), Shabbona newspapers (hard copies and microfilm), biographies, abstracts, church, school, and military records.
 We have a part time curator, board of directors, and many local volunteers.
 In 2014, a 1200 sq. ft. addition was added to the back of the building for research and additional display area.

 The museum is in its 26th year of service to the residents of the area.
 It provides and services people who are interested in displays, Historical Society programs, family research and history of the area.
 The museum is open from 9:00-11:30 a.m. and 12:30-3:00 p.m. on Tuesdays and Thursdays and from 9:00-11:00 a.m. on Saturdays.
 Admission is free.